mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 2 You make telepathic contact with an unknown entity.
 You go missing for 1D days and have no memory of the event.
 If the roll for number of days was 5 or 6 you also lose PSI –1.

-3 Your pack discovers you are a psion and do not look favourably on your kind.
+3 Your pack discovers you are a psion and do not look favorably on your kind.
 You are humiliated and outcast from the pack and the community.
 You lose CHA –1 and your next Survival roll suffers DM-2 penalty.

 4 You visit a world where psionics are outlawed.
 You are arrested and your time in prison forces you to leave